openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

   - 1: Enable interrupt for the pin
 - The pin number is specified using bits [6:0], allowing the software to configure interrupts for individual pins.

-For example, to configure GPIO pin 0 for rising edge detection, the software would write the following values to the SETINT CSR:
+For example, to configure GPIO input pin 0 for rising edge detection, the software would write the following values to the SETINT CSR:

 ```
 SETINT = (0b010 << 17) | (1 << 16) | (0 << 6)